 This handbook contains clickable images that link directly to BACB documents and web pages.
-To help with navigation, this handbook also includes PDF bookmarks and a clickable Table of Contents icon (on the corner of each page.
+To assist with navigation, it also includes PDF bookmarks and a clickable Table of Contents icon (I) in the corner of each page.

 New versions of the BCBA Handbook will be published quarterly as needed.
-Applicants completing requirements in a future year should make note of upcoming implementation dates for revised requirements, as they must meet the requirements in place at the time they apply and take the version of the examination in effect when they schedule their examination appointment.
-Please refer to the BACB Newsletter and the Upcoming Changes web page for the most updated information on future certification requirements.
+Applicants completing requirements in a future year should take note of upcoming implementation dates for revised requirements, as they must meet the requirements in place at the time of application and take the version of the examination in effect when they schedule their examination appointment.